-How to protect assets
+How to protect assets with offshore trusts?

 Experts talked about several ways to keep the real estate owner’s name secret.